paulcosmos/new-world-template/content/services/radiators.md

 ---
-title: "Radiators & Central Heating"
+title: "Radiators"
 type: service-item
 desc: Radiators and heated fixtures available to suit any property or budget.
-weight: 4
+weight: 3
 image: images/radiators.jpg
 anchor: "Radiators"
 ---
-## Radiators & Central Heating
+## Radiator Replacement & Repositioning

-Our experienced team can install a wide range of radiators and heated fixtures such as towel rails.
+Our experienced engineers can install a wide range of radiators and heated fixtures such as towel rails to suit any space.
 We can also safely and legally dispose of your old radiators for you.

 * Wide variety of styles and finishes to suit your aesthetic
 * Fast and safe installation by experienced experts